Jeremy Strong: Early life and education

 Strong particularly idolized actors Daniel Day-Lewis, Al Pacino, and Dustin Hoffman—all famous for the lengths they went to preparing for roles—putting posters of their films on his bedroom wall and avidly following news of their careers as well as reading every interview they gave.
-When the 1996 film version of Arthur Miller's The Crucible was filmed near Boston, starring Day-Lewis, Strong got a job on the film's greenery crew—at one point holding up a branch outside a window during the filming of a scene.
-Later, he worked on the sound crew for Amistad, holding a boom mike over Anthony Hopkins as he made a speech, and he helped to edit Pacino's directorial debut Looking for Richard.
+When the 1996 film adaptation of Arthur Miller's The Crucible, starring Day-Lewis, was filmed near Boston, Strong got a job on the film's greenery crew, at one point holding up a branch outside a window during the filming of a scene.
+Strong worked on the sound crew for Amistad, holding a boom mike over Anthony Hopkins as he made a speech, and he helped to edit Pacino's directorial debut Looking for Richard.

 After high school, Strong applied to colleges with a letter of recommendation from DreamWorks, which had made Amistad.
 He was accepted at Yale University and granted a scholarship, intending to study drama.
 On his first day in class, he found the professor's discussions of Konstantin Stanislavski and accompanying blackboard illustrations so alienating that he decided immediately to change his major to English.

 Strong continued to act and starred in a number of plays at Yale, all of them produced through the student-run Yale Dramatic Association, known as Dramat.
 The plays were all ones that Pacino had performed, such as American Buffalo, The Indian Wants the Bronx, and Hughie.
-Offstage, Strong arranged a visit from Pacino that other members of Dramat state did not go well and was budgeted so extravagantly that it nearly bankrupted their organization.
+Strong arranged an offstage visit from Pacino, which did not go down well with other members of Dramat, because it was budgeted so extravagantly that it nearly bankrupted their organization.
 Despite claiming not to remember the cost overruns, Strong admitted to being a "rogue agent" in planning the event.
 During one summer at Yale, Strong received an internship with Hoffman's production company.
 He also studied at the Royal Academy of Dramatic Art in London and the Steppenwolf Theatre Company in Chicago.